San123desh/sentiment_analysis/README.md

 - **Data Visualization**: Utilizes popular data science libraries such as NumPy, Matplotlib, and Seaborn for data analysis and visualization.

-- **Data Source**: The sentiment analysis is performed on a dataset containing [describe your dataset here].
+- **Data Source**: The sentiment analysis is performed on the Amazon Fine Food Review dataset, which is a comprehensive collection of user reviews for various food products available on Amazon.
+The use of this dataset allows for a diverse and rich analysis of sentiments expressed by users, providing valuable insights into the perception of food products in the online marketplace.

 ## Getting Started